AndyA/dns-proxy-drop-a/README.md

 # dns-proxy-drop-a

 A DNS proxy which blocks lookups for IN A records.
 I'm using it on a Mythic Beasts hosted Raspberry Pi to force node.js to use IPv6.
-Without this it prefers IPv4 addresses - which don't generally route anywhere useful in this environment.
+Without this node.js prefers IPv4 addresses - which don't generally route anywhere useful in this environment.